A series of recently passed and enacted state laws could make it much harder for consumers to know when a credit skimmer is found at a gas station.

 “I had one agency approach me one time and say ‘hey we found a skimmer in a gas pump would you mind taking a look at it,’” Belshaw said.
 “We were able to extract the data from it, find out who the victims were and it happened to be the chaplain of that local police department.
 His name was on there.”

-The Texas Department of Licensing and Regulation last week revealed a new fuel pump sticker that will make it easier for consumers to report problems to the state.
+Last week, the Texas Department of Licensing and Regulation revealed a new fuel pump sticker that will make it easier for consumers to report problems to the state.

 Mike Arismendez, deputy executive director of the Texas Department of Licensing and Regulation, said the sticker is Texas-shaped and contains information consumers can use to report suspected credit card skimmers or other issues at thousands of Texas fuel pumps, including gas quality or volume dispensed.